dakom/sodium-typescript-playground/README.md

 It's also an example of using the `collect` helper to drive a state-machine-like construct

-## Move
+## Move / Tap

-**Grab an object and move it around**
+**Grab an object and move it around.
+Tap to see its name**

-This implements abstraction of FRP logic - resulting in a Draggable class
+This implements abstraction of FRP logic - resulting in a Draggable class.

 Updates are dealt with both locally (via Draggable) and via the parent.
 In this example the parent simply sets the _selected_ hilight, though it could notify other objects as well.

+It's also a nice illustration of merging and filtering streams to get views of data as needed (e.g. tap vs. drag end)

 ## Drum Machine

 **Click boxes to set sound patterns.
 Drag the sliders to adjust speed and volume**

-Sortof a culmination of all the previous modules, plus taking a couple of them a step further, and some new stuff too.
+Uses techniques from most of the previous modules, plus taking a couple of them a step further, and some new stuff too.

 The cool thing here is, again, when it comes down to it, the core logic is tight and easy to reason about.